Glasto? No, no, no: Have I Got Social Enterprise News For You

 To your health

 A reminder for health and wellbeing projects in either Lambeth or Southwark; we’re currently accepting applications to The Health and Wellbeing Trade Up Programme.
-We’re looking to support projects that either tackle childhood obesity or help to slow the replica rolex progression from one long-term health condition to many, in working-age adults.
+We’re looking to support projects that either tackle childhood obesity or help to slow the replica orologi svizzeri progression from one long-term health condition to many, in working-age adults.
 (Our website gives you loads of example projects.)

 On offer is a free learning programme, a grant of up to £10,000 and a support network of peers…